Thérèse (opera): Performance history

 Thérèse was first performed at the Opéra de Monte-Carlo on 7 February 1907, featuring Lucy Arbell in the title role, Edmond Clément as Armand de Clerval and Hector Dufranne as André Thorel.
 For the Paris premiere at the Opéra-Comique in 1911, Arbell and Clément repeated their roles, while the off-stage harpsichord in the minuet was played by Louis Diémer; the work on this occasion was paired in a double-bill with the premiere of Ravel's L'heure espagnole.
+The 1915 revival featured Arbell and Charles Fontaine, and in 1930 Suzanne Brohly, Hector Dufranne and Félix Vieuille led the cast; this made a total of 31 performances at the Opéra-Comique.

 The premiere in the USA was presented by The Opera Department of the Peabody Conservatory of Music, in Baltimore, on March 24, 1972.
 The Artistic Director and conductor was Robert Lawrence.
-Therese was sung by Saralynn Molliver, Andre Thorel by William Martin (James Meeks sung the following night) and Armand de Clerval by Douglas Dunnel (Lanne Vining sung the following night).
+Thérèse was sung by Saralynn Molliver, Andre Thorel by William Martin (James Meeks sung the following night) and Armand de Clerval by Douglas Dunnel (Lanne Vining sung the following night).

 The next US public performance of the work was presented by Amato Opera on 1 June 1985 with piano accompaniment and featured Caryn Lerner, James Landers and Roger Hayden in the principal roles.
 A slightly abridged concert version of the opera was presented in New York in 2007 featuring Julie De Vaere in the title role.
-The US West Coast premiere of the complete opera was presented in concert on 24 April 2013 at La Sierra University in Riverside, California featuring Cynthia Jansen, Kevin St. Clair and Aram Barsamian in the principal roles and Aaron Ball and Owen Lovejoy in comprimario roles.
+The US West Coast premiere of the complete opera was presented in concert on 24 April 2013 at La Sierra University in Riverside, California featuring Cynthia Jansen, Kevin St. Clair and Aram Barsamian in the principal roles.

-A concert revival of Thérèse on 21 July 2012 at the Festival de Radio France et Montpellier led to the release of a recording in April 2013.
+Several opera companies in Europe produced Thérèse to coincide with the bicentenary of the French Revolution including Monte Carlo (with Margarita Zimmermann in the title role), Saint-Etienne and Krefeld.
+A concert revival on 21 July 2012 at the Festival de Radio France et Montpellier led to the release of a recording in April 2013.
 It featured Nora Gubisch, Charles Castronovo and Étienne Dupuis in the leading roles and was conducted by Alain Altinoglu.
+The Wexford Festival gave it on a double-bill with La Navarraise in 2013 with Nora Sourouzian in the title role, conducted by Carlos Izcaray.